eesooss/StudentsList/README.md

 ## Features

-You can use "Student" and "StudentsList" class objects to add, remove, search for students and get the average score of all students in the list.
+You can use "Student" and "StudentsList" class objects to `add`, `remove`, `search` for students and get the average score of all students in the list.

 ## Technologies Used